Thursday night, 10 March 2016, AM

 Caroline: A leading question or a loaded one?
 And if it’s loaded, is she loading her executioner’s weapon?

-There can be only one him in her life, and God doesn’t she see how easily the compromises he makes are made.
+There can be only one him in her life.
+God, doesn’t she see how easily the compromises he makes are made.

 “Of Clan Lasombra, how your kin are both alike and different to other Kindred I have met.”